triton-inference-server/model_navigator/docs/helm_charts.md

 --set gpu.mig=mig-1g.5gb
 ```

-**Note**: MIG cannot be combined with a number of GPUs - Triton Inference Server will always acquire a single partition on which it will be running.
+**Note**: MIG cannot be combined with a number of GPUs.
+The Triton Inference Server will always acquire a single partition on which it will be running.

 ## Testing Deployed Model

-Helm Chart for inference Model Navigator, at the end of the process generates a tester chart to evaluate the deployed models in a cluster.
+The Helm Chart for inference the Triton Model Navigator, at the end of the process generates a tester chart to evaluate the deployed models in a cluster.

 The chart contains a simple performance test to evaluate the deployed model.
 Deployment is based on Kubernetes Job which runs a set of performance tests.

-It’s necessary to use the same image which has been prepared for inference Helm Chart.
-In order to deploy tester job, run:
+It’s necessary to use the same image that was prepared for Inference Helm Chart.
+In order to deploy the tester job, run:
 ```shell
 $ helm install {TESTER_CHART_NAME} {TESTER_CHART_NAME} \
  --set image=nvcr.io/{organization}/{image}:{version}